Spfd0/Multi-Call/README.md

 This is a Python application that allows users to make multiple concurrent phone calls using the Twilio API.
 The application provides a graphical user interface (GUI) built with Tkinter for easy interaction.

-Keep in mind Twilio does have its limits...
+Keep in mind that Twilio does have its limits.
+Twilio upgraded accounts CAN send calls without caller ID verification, while trial accounts are locked to calling only verified caller ID phone numbers.

 ## Features